rbec276/rbec276.github.io/_posts/2021-02-26-Explainer_Why_tech_writers_should_use_GitHub_DRAFT.md

 <!-- # Why should technical writers use GitHub to host their portfolio? -->

-# Why should technical writers host their portfolio on GitHub?

 If you want to start a career in technical writing, you'll need to develop a portfolio of writing samples.

 One of the most effective platforms for sharing your technical writing portfolio is GitHub.
 In this article, we'll discuss why techical writers